FAQ

 A suspicious transaction refers to a transaction which is inconsistent with a customer’s known legitimate business or personal activities or with the normal business for that type of account or business relationship, or a complex and unusual transaction or complex or unusual pattern of transaction.

-Tipping off is where a person, knowing or suspecting that a disclosure has been made to the FIA, or a MLCO, discloses to another person any matter that is likely to prejudice an investigation that might be conducted as a result.
-Tipping off is a criminal offence under section 117 of AMLA 2013 and carries a maximum penalty, on conviction upon indictment, of; (a) if committed by a natural person, by imprisonment for a period not exceeding five years or a fine not exceeding thirty three thousand currency points (Ugx 660,000,000), or both; (b) if committed by a legal person such as a corporation, by a fine not exceeding seventy thousand currency points (Ugx 1,400,000,000); (c) if a continuing offence, by a fine not exceeding five thousand currency points for each day on which the offence continues; or (d) if no specific penalty is provided, by a fine not exceeding nine thousand currency points and in case of a continuing offence, to an additional fine not exceeding five thousand currency points for each day on which the offence continues.
+Tipping off is where a person, knowing or suspecting that a disclosure has been made to the FIA, or an MLCO, discloses to another person any matter that is likely to prejudice an investigation that might be conducted as a result.
+Tipping off is a criminal offence under section 117 of AMLA Act, Cap 118 and carries a maximum penalty, on conviction upon indictment, of; (a) if committed by a natural person, by imprisonment for a period not exceeding five years or a fine not exceeding thirty-three thousand currency points (Ugx 660,000,000), or both; (b) if committed by a legal person such as a corporation, by a fine not exceeding seventy thousand currency points (Ugx 1,400,000,000); (c) if a continuing offence, by a fine not exceeding five thousand currency points for each day on which the offence continues; or (d) if no specific penalty is provided, by a fine not exceeding nine thousand currency points and in case of a continuing offence, to an additional fine not exceeding five thousand currency points for each day on which the offence continues.
 Section 136 (2)

 The Financial Action Task Force (FATF) is an international, Inter-governmental body whose purpose is the development and promotion of national and international policies to combat ML & TF.
 Uganda is a member of Eastern and Southern Africa Anti Money laundering Group (ESAAMLG) which is FATF Style Regional Body (FSRB).
 The 40 FATF Recommendations, apply to the country’s AML/CFT framework.

-1. ESAAMLG Website
+- ESAAMLG Website

-2. FIA website
+- FIA website

-3. FATF’s website for International guidance and statements
+- FATF’s website for International guidance and statements

 The main offences include: (a) Failure to report suspicious or unusual transactions Section 125 of the AMLA). (b) Tipping off (Section 117 of the AMLA).